Solver Properties

 Supported on: QPU Solvers

 Default time, in microseconds with a resolution of 0.01 \(\mu s\), for one anneal (read).
-You can change the annealing time for a given problem by using the annealing_time or anneal_schedule parameters, but do not exceed the upper limit given by the annealing_time_range property.
+You can change the annealing time for a given problem by using the annealing_time or anneal_schedule parameters, but do not exceed the upper limit given by the annealing_time_range or fast_anneal_time_range property.

 For the solver configured in the example setup above,